 Looks

-I believe that looks are overrated in the golf world.
-Many golfers fawn over shiny chrome forged blades, but are they really the best clubs?
 For 99.9% of players globally, the answer is no. Henrik Stenson is considered one of the best and most consistent ball-strikers in the world, but even he uses cavity-back irons.

-The loss of performance on even a slight mis-hit when you’re using blades is so drastic that I don’t recommend them for any golfers at all.
-The performance level of cavity-back irons is so high that I think every golfer will benefit from them at all levels.
+The loss of performance on even a slight mis-hit when you’re using blades is so drastic that we don’t recommend them for any golfers at all.

 Durability

-Durability for an iron set can be measured in a few different ways.
-All clubs will show bag chatter unless you use individual headcovers for each club (which I think is overkill — leave headcovers for woods, hybrids and putter only), but some forged clubs will look ten years old after just a few rounds played.
+All clubs will show bag chatter unless you use individual headcovers for each club (which we think is overkill — leave headcovers for woods, hybrids and putter only), but some forged clubs will look ten years old after just a few rounds played.

 Cast irons, on the other hand, might not feel as smooth but will show much less wear and tear even after a few seasons of play.